 At DrivenWoman and our online accountability club the Academy, we write down five things we are going to take action on every month.
 This happens because we’ve dedicated an hour or two in our calendars for this.
 Again, it’s not random.
 It happens every month.

 Make a habit of dedicating one hour every month just for writing down what is important in your life right now, what you are struggling with and what needs to change.
-And what five actions you can take to change things.
+And what five actions you can take to change things in order to develop positive habits for success.

 The best habit you can ever create for yourself is small daily steps.
 These will be affirmed in the morning as you write down your intention for the day.
 It’s the belief in small steps as opposed to gigantic leaps (which never happen, by the way) that will make the greatest difference.